This post contains affiliate links. Read the full disclosure here.

 If you have a dinosaur-loving kiddo, then you have to visit the Fossil Discovery Exhibit!

-This is a free open-air museum of sorts all about the fossils discovered in Big Bend and the geological history of the area.
+This is a free open-air museum all about the fossils discovered in Big Bend and the geological history of the area.
 There are dinosaur bones all over the place (don’t miss the giant pterodactyl on the ceiling!).

 While you’re there, you can also take the short walk up a short path for some beautiful views.